 External display limitation now only affects consumer MacBooks

-The first MBP with Apple silicon is now a bit of a historical quirk.
-The follow-up model MacBook Pro used M1 Pro or M2 Max processors.
+As soon as Apple began bringing out notebooks with the M1 Pro and M1 Max chips, the limitation disappeared.
 These were designed for professionals.
 That includes support for multiple additional displays.
-Both the 14-inch and 16-inch models can be connected to three.
+Both the 14-inch and 16-inch models can connect to up to three.

 This all started over again with the Apple M2 released in mid-2022.
 This is a consumer-focused processor and supports only a single additional display.
-That makes it right for the MacBook Air from last July.
+That makes it right for the 13-inch MacBook Air from 2022 and the 15-inch model from this summer.

-But more-recent MacBook Pros that run the M2 Pro and M2 Max can connect to many more screens.
-The 14-inch and 16-inch MacBook Pro from early 2023 can handle four.
+But the more-recent MacBook Pros that run the M2 Pro and M2 Max can connect to many more screens.
+The 14-inch and 16-inch MacBook Pro from early 2023 can handle either two or four depending on whether they have a Pro or the Max version of the processor.

-The weird exception I mentioned is the 13-inch MBP that Apple released in summer 2022.
+To keep things confusing, there’s also a throw-back 13-inch MBP that Apple released in summer 2022.
 It has a basic M2, not a Pro or Max, so it offers only a second screen, not more.
-It’s weird because this is a consumer device, despite the name — it’s a budget model not aimed at professionals.

 A nomenclature problem

 Part of the external display confusion stems from the way people tend to refer to Apple processors.
-“M1” is a single processor but the term is also sometimes used as shorthand for a family of processors: M1, M1 Pro, M1 Max and M1 Ultra.
-The same goes for M2.
+“M1” is a single processor but the term also is used sometimes as shorthand for a family of processors: M1, M1 Pro, M1 Max and M1 Ultra.
+The same goes for M2 and M3.

 It leads to confusion.
-It’s easy to refer to an “M2 MacBook Pro” when the notebook is really an M2 Pro MBP.
-And someone can read “M2 MacBook Pro” and, because the M2 supports only one extra display, assume the notebook being discussed has the same limitation.
-In reality, it can take on four additional screens.
+It’s easy to refer to an “M3 MacBook Pro” when the notebook is really an M3 Pro MBP.
+And someone can read “M3 MacBook Pro” and, because the M3 supports only one extra display, assume the notebook being discussed has the same limitation.
+In reality, it can take on two additional screens.

 Spread the word